Ranking: the web performance of the most visited sites in France!

 📊 WHERE DOES THE TOP 50 STAND ON CORE WEB VITALS?

-⚠️ Only 57% offer fluid interactivity (INP < 200ms) – a notoriously difficult metric to master.
+• ⚠️ Only 53% offer smooth interactivity (INP <200 ms), the most difficult metric to optimise.

 INP remains the toughest metric, because it measures not just one interaction but the responsiveness of the entire experience.
 A page might feel fast on the first click… but become frustrating from the second.